anon-blue/anon.blue/README.txt

                                               123sadwaefrgytju,kkluij23453123153
-5453534535                               fuck ni shi ge sha bi haha2333 hi you l ook like a shit        if you look this letter you be idiot.hhhhhhaaaaaa pppp yo u are pie,delicious pie.i want eat you.yum! dont close this,stupid!
+5453534535                               fuck ni shi ge sha bi haha2333 hi you l ook like a shit        if you look this letter you be idiot.hhhhhhaaaaaa pppp yo u are pie,delicious pie.i want eat you.yum! dont close this,stupid!hi idiot